-The London Design festival has returned and once again, it brings with it so many inspiring projects, designs and exhibitions.
-What I especially love about the design festival is that it is so easy to immerse yourself within the creativity and excitement of the week, challenging your perceptions and opening your eyes to new experiences.
+The London Design Festival has returned and once again, it brings with it so many inspiring projects, designs and exhibitions.
+What I especially love about the design festival is that it is so easy to immerse yourself in the creativity and excitement of the week, challenging your perceptions and opening your eyes to new experiences.
 The perfect example of this is a project underway called "Re-inventing Re-vive" By Natuzzi.

 Re-vive is the world's first performance recliner, adapting to the body's movements to provide the ultimate comfort and luxury for users.
-This groundbreaking chair is also one of Natuzzi's top selling and iconic products, instantly recognisable across the world.
+This groundbreaking chair is also one of Natuzzi's top-selling and iconic products, instantly recognisable across the world.
 With this in mind, Natuzzi asked three of the UK's leading pattern designers to reinterpret the original design and create a new and individual icon.

 Designers, Eley Kishimoto, Camille Walala and Patternity were all asked to reinterpret the white quilted leather chairs and produce two models in their own styles.
 I was thrilled to get a behind the scenes look at personal favourites of mine, Patternity to see just how designers Grace Winteringham and Anna Murray were getting along in the lead up to the big reveal.

 Famed for their striking bold patterns and prints, Patternity is now one of the world's leading specialist organisations dedicated solely to pattern.
-If you want to know anything about pattern and design, Patternity is definitely the fist place to go.
+If you want to know anything about pattern and design, Patternity is definitely the first place to go.
 With captivating projects such as the Richard Brendon collaboration, Fleet of Dazzle range for the Imperial War Museum and other works for the V&A, Barbican and Somerset House, I could not wait to see what the designers had in store for Natuzzi.